HeardLibrary/digital-scholarship/script/python/install.md

 print(number/divisor)
 ```

-After entering each of the first two lines you won't see anything happen except the command prompt reappear.
+After entering each of the first two lines you won't see anything happen except for the prompt reappearing.
 That's because the first two commands tell Python to load a number into a named storage location (a *variable*), but they don't tell Python to actually show you anything.
-The third line tells Python to divide the two numbers, then print the answer in the terminal window.
+The third line tells Python to divide the two numbers, then show the answer in the console.
 It should look something like this:

 <img src="../images/try2.png" style="border:1px solid black">

 3\.
-When you execute Python commands at the command prompt like this, Python "remembers" what has happened before.
-For example, after you loaded a five into the variable `number`, it's still there after you used the variable in a calculation.
+When you execute Python commands in the shell like this, Python "remembers" what has happened before.
+For example, after you loaded a 5 into the variable `number`, it's still there after you used the variable in a calculation.
 To see what its value is, enter the following line:

 ```
 print(number)